 If you can’t join them, beat them.

-That must have been the mindset of Microsoft co-founder Bill Gates and CEO Satya Nadella several years ago when they were faced with this decision: either attempt to acquire the popular collaboration app Slack or attempt to create a better version.
+That must have been the mindset of Microsoft co-founder Bill Gates and CEO Satya Nadella several years ago when they faced a tough decision.
+Either try to acquire the popular collaboration app Slack or attempt to create a better version.

-Launched in 2013, Slack quickly became the leading web productivity tool, gaining traction with millennials, freelancers and smaller, more decentralized businesses.
-According to TechCrunch, Microsoft mulled a blockbuster acquisition offer worth as much as $8 billion, but instead of breaking out the checkbook, they went back to the drawing board.
+Launched in 2013, Slack quickly became the leading web productivity tool, gaining traction with millennials, freelancers, and smaller, more decentralized businesses.
+According to TechCrunch, Microsoft mulled a blockbuster acquisition offer worth as much as $8 billion.
+However, instead of breaking out the checkbook, they went back to the drawing board.

 - workplace instant messaging

 - file storage and collaboration

 - desktop and mobile versions

 You can share and co-author files, create invite-only channels, schedule meetings and make phone calls.
 Meanwhile, you can manage workflows and support tickets, hold conferences, plan projects, stream videos and monitor social media.
 Best of all, you can do it from the convenience of a single window.